adithirgis/adithirgis/README.md

 ### Hi there! 👋
+I am a Geospatial Analyst at ILK Labs Bangalore, India.
+I love automating things and making a code simple to use.
+Developer and maintainer of [`mmaqshiny`](https://cran.rstudio.com/web/packages/mmaqshiny/index.html).
+I am also a co-organiser of [R-Ladies Bangalore](https://twitter.com/RLadiesBLR).

+I love #rstats, #python, #environment and I beleive in converting(SpatialData_To_Information).
 - 🔭 I’m currently working on Mobile Monitoring of Air Quality in Bangalore.
 - 🌱 I’m constantly learning to automate and code effectively.
 - 👯 I’m looking to collaborate on cool projects!